openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/model_state_intro.rst

 between data portions should be addressed.
 For that, models save some data between inferences - a state.
 When one dependent sequence is over, a state should be reset to initial value and a new sequence can be started.

 Several frameworks have special APIs for states in model.
 For example, Keras has ``stateful`` - a special option for RNNs, that turns on saving a state between inferences.
-Kaldi contains a special ``Offset`` specifier to define time offset in a model.

 OpenVINO also contains a special API to simplify work with models with states.
 A state is automatically saved between inferences, and there is a way to reset a state when needed.
 A state can also be read or set to some new value between inferences.